Updated July 2020

-Here at Giant Leap, we understand the need for professionalism — and in fact, we offer an entire workshop focused on that particular topic, which highlights the following 7 characteristics.
+At Giant Leap Consulting, we understand the need for professionalism.
+In fact, we offer an entire professionalism workshop which highlights the following 7 characteristics.
 These focal points are designed to help you and your company improve professionalism across the board.

 It all starts with who we are, and how we conduct ourselves.
 Character is the defining attribute of professionalism.

 A key aspect of professional character for anyone—leader, employee, or even client—is integrity.
 Like bridges, people with high integrity are those who aren’t missing elements of good character.
 They are honest and ethical in all their dealings, not just at times when it is convenient or when they are being watched.
 When you have integrity, there’s a high degree of congruence between the values you espouse and your actual behavior.

 Remember: the best test of your integrity is how you behave when nobody is watching.

 Are you invested in your work?
 Go-getters, the best (and often most professional) employees, take an interest in strategy and direction.
 They seek out tough job assignments.
 They take responsibility for their own careers.
 They strive to learn new skills and capabilities to deliver higher levels of value.
 They want success for their teammates and themselves.
 In short, go-getters care—they give a rip!

 Be conscious of your professional image.
 The way in which you physically show up (clothes, hair, tidiness, etc.) will certainly make an impression on the people you meet and those with which you work.
 A professional appearance is also a way to express consideration for others and a desire to keep them from feeling uncomfortable.

 A key mark of a professional is how they treat their customers.
 Exceeding the expectations of customers should be a part of every company’s mission statement.
 Great customer service is based on building relationships.
 Some tips for relationship building include:

 - Make friends with clients.
 There’s an old saying, “Get a customer, make some money.
 Make a friend, make a fortune.”